purescript-web/purescript-web-workers/README.md

       Right n -> postMessage $ n * n
 ```

-The worker must be compiled into a separate js file.
+The worker must be compiled to a separate js file.
 ```
 spago bundle-app -m Test.Worker --to worker.js
 ```